 Amherst receives federal Community Development Block Grant and HOME funds each year.
 Under these programs, the Town replaces aging sewers, water lines, sidewalks and parks in qualifying neighborhoods.
-In addition, income-eligible residents receive low-cost loans housing rehabilitation and weatherization loans.
-The program also supports public services such as family counseling, youth programming, community policing and senior transportation.
-First-time home buyers are assisted under the HOME Program.
+In addition, income-eligible residents receive interest-free deferred loans for housing rehabilitation and closing cost assistance.
+The program also supports public services such as housing and family counseling, youth programming, community policing and senior transportation.

 One Region Forward is a broad-based, collaborative effort to promote more sustainable forms of development in Erie and Niagara counties – the Buffalo Niagara Region – in land use, transportation, housing, energy and climate, access to food, and more.
 It will combine research and public engagement with planning and action to help us meet the combined economic, environmental, and social challenges of the 21st century.

 The Planning Department administers or assists in administering several programs that implement the Town’s land use and environmental policies.
 These include:

 - Deer Vehicle Accident Management

 - Park and recreation site development